mapbox/tile-count/README.md

 ------

-    tile-count-tile [options] -o out.mbtiles -z zoom in.count
+    tile-count-tile [options] -o out.mbtiles -z zoom in.count tile-count-tile [options] -o out.mbtiles in.mbtiles [ … in.mbtiles ]

 The _zoom_ is the size of the bins, not the maximum zoom of the tileset, so for instance a `-z24` run would produce tiles of zooms 0 through 15.